Boating destination guide to Fraser Island and the Great Sandy Straits – a sheltered waterway north of Brisbane in south east Queensland.

-For yachtsmen heading north from Mooloolaba and the Sunshine Coast, the first challenge to overcome is the notorious Wide Bay Bar at the southern entrance to the inside passage of Fraser Island and the Great Sandy Strait.
-As with any bar crossing, it should be treated with the highest respect and marines should attempt it only during favourable conditions.
+For sailors heading north from Mooloolaba and the Sunshine Coast, the first challenge to overcome is the notorious Wide Bay Bar.
+The Wide Bay Bar sits at the southern entrance to the inside passage of Fraser Island and the Great Sandy Strait.
+As with any bar crossing, it should be treated with the highest respect and mariners should attempt it only during favourable conditions.
 The bar should be crossed as close to high tide as possible, though, because bar conditions change regularly, it’s recommended that mariners obtain the latest information from Tin Can Bay VMR.

 Alternatively carry on west into what appears to be a mangrove swamp and Kauri Creek will open up into a navigable channel that allows penetration deep into the mangroves.
 There is a bar at the entrance so check your tide chart first.
 Further north, and hugging the west coast of Fraser Island, Browns Gutter is a marked narrow channel running north south that allows anchorage close to the island.